 Tony’s Fabulous Folkestone – Come and Explore!

 Tony Quarrington moved to Folkestone in 2016 and shortly after started up a series of walking tours around the town.
 His love for the place stemmed from school holidays spent here in the 1960s; playing on Sunny Sands, enjoying the Rotunda and having ‘proper seaside holidays’!
-Wanting to make sure every visitor has the chance to enjoy what our town has to offer, Tony continues to promote Folkestone through tours and writing about its history.
+So everyone can have the chance to enjoy what our town has to offer, Tony continues to promote Folkestone through tours and writing about its history.

 “My parents wanted to move here, but didn’t get the chance.
 So when my wife and I were in a position to move we started to explore our seaside options.
-We went to Margate, Broadstairs and Whistable, but it was whilst sitting on a bench on the East Cliff, looking out over The Warren and the sea that I asked my wife “Which of these towns do you want to live in?” and of course, what else could you say but “Folkestone!”.
+We went to Margate, Broadstairs and Whistable to have a look.
+But it was whilst sitting on a bench on the East Cliff, looking out over The Warren and the sea that I asked my wife “Which of these towns do you want to live in?” and of course, what else could you say but “Folkestone!”.

-The walking tours start in different places around the town, sometimes up at The Grand on The Leas, and other times Tony starts in the Creative Quarter, along The Old High Street.
+The walking tours start in different places around the town.
+You’ll discover The Grand on The Leas, and other times Tony starts in the Creative Quarter, along The Old High Street.

 “Folkestone has so much to offer.
 We moved from Gillingham in Kent where we had one American diner, not much choice for a night out!
 Here, in 2016, there was a different restaurant – of good quality too – every night for a fortnight!
 Now there’s even more choice.”